quarbby/Today-I-learnt/ThingsToRead.md

 # Loads of Random Readings For A Day I'm Lazing on the bed

+### 05/03/17 - A possibly accurate description of the state of affairs...

+[Funny Reddit comment](https://www.reddit.com/r/programming/comments/5xabhs/questions_im_asking_in_interviews/degs1il/), maybe not so funny anymore because it's true!

 ### 05/03/17 - If the Moon were only a Pixel

 [If the Moon Were Only a Pixel Visualisation](http://joshworth.com/dev/pixelspace/pixelspace_solarsystem.html)